Soyuz launch vehicle

 to the International Space Station is simply

 a more powerful variant of the original Sputnik

 launch vehicle, with a first stage derived directly from the R-7 ballistic

 missile (see "R" series of Russian missiles)

 and a two-engine second stage.
-It can lift up to 7,500 kilograms into low Earth
+It can lift up to 7,500 kg into low Earth

 orbit and, in addition to launching manned Soyuz spacecraft and unmanned Progress supply craft, has